ResetXPDR/MSFS_AutoFPS/README.md

       - VRAMOverflowSettingsRecovery threshold, must be at least 5% less than VRAMOverflowReduceTLOD (ie. 93% by default) and will allow settings to progressively increase with favourable performance conditions until the feature disengages.
     - VRAM+ setting:
       - MSFS 2020:
-        - Checkbox only visible if GPU-Z is running
+        - Checkbox only visible if GPU-Z is running and moves from the General to the Expert Opens panel in Expert mode.
         - Enabling uses the LODs-only setting, providing up to a 50% reduction.
       - MSFS 2024:
         - Non-Expert mode: